 Sensing the coming invasion, Athenian citizens were evacuated to the nearby island of Salamis, which is located just off the coast of the city in the Saronic Gulf.

-Acropolis home to archaic temples, sculptures before Persian destruction of Athens
+Acropolis home to archaic temples, sculptures before the Persians burned Athens

 When the Persians entered Athens, they were instructed to burn and destroy the city, which included all of the archaic structures on the Acropolis.